Before you go to university

 How to make the most of Freshers Week

-- Most unis publish Freshers Week schedules on their websites or on the Students' Union website a few weeks before – check this out ahead of time so you can plan what you'd like to go to.
+- Most unis publish Freshers Week schedules on their websites or the Students' Union website a few weeks before – check this out early so you can plan what you'd like to go to.

-- There will be all sorts of activities for your course and department, plus introductory sessions for the library and IT, so try and find out when these are before you arrive so you can schedule them into your week.
+- There will be all sorts of activities for your course, plus introductory sessions for the library and IT – find out when these are and schedule them into your week.

-- You'll likely have heard all about Freshers Fair – the big expo when clubs and societies get you to sign-up to things in exchange for a lot of freebies.
-It's definitely worth going to this, so you can see which activities interest you and ask any questions - plus you'll get 1000s of pens that will last you through the year.
+- You've probably heard about Freshers Fair – the big expo where societies get you to sign-up in exchange for a lot of freebies.
+It's definitely worth going, so you can ask any questions about any activities that interest you.

 - As for social activities, you'll be spoilt for choice!
-There will be everything from big end-of-week parties and club sessions to themed walks, cafe-crawls, bowling and cinema nights on offer.
-These are designed to help you get to know other students before classes start, but don't feel obliged to attend them all - pick two or three you're interested in so you don't burn yourself out.
+There'll be everything from end-of-week parties and club sessions to themed walks, cafe-crawls, bowling and cinema nights on offer – pick a few you're interested in so you don't burn yourself out.

 - Worried about navigating Freshers Week?
 Here are some tips from the community on our sister site The Student Room.